Syals21/Social_Network_Assign3Modelling/part2_practical_section_plan.md

 - Network visualization, optional but recommended
 - Short explanation of findings

-Recommended Python libraries:
+Recommended tools:

-- `numpy` for calculations
-- `pandas` for results tables
+- GNU Octave for the ABM simulation engine.
-- `networkx` for random network construction
-- `matplotlib` for 2D, 3D, and histogram plots
+- Octave matrix operations for opinions, trust, and network adjacency.
+- Octave `csvwrite` or `dlmwrite` for exporting simulation results.
+- HTML, CSS, and JavaScript for the GUI.
-- `tkinter`, `streamlit`, or `gradio` for GUI
+- Plotly.js or Chart.js for 2D/3D plots and histograms inside the HTML GUI.

-For a simple assignment-friendly GUI, use `tkinter` if no web interface is needed.
-Use `streamlit` if the group wants a cleaner interactive dashboard.

 ## Analysis Questions to Answer in the Report